saralakani/saralakani.github.io/_posts/2020-11-21-Github-pages.md

 Every story starst with google search!
 I did my search, checked courses, trials and errors, doing and deleting, and finally my efforts ended to a place I like to call it my Github page.

-Since I am lazy and not a particular fan of writing novel!
-I try to briefly mention the steps that worked for me and my resources in this journey.
+Since I am lazy and not a professional writer, I try to briefly mention the steps that worked for me and my resources in this journey.

 1- First we need to know what is github pages.
 I have learnt that [Github pages](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/about-github-pages) is a place for blogging as well as show casing potfolios.
 And good news, it is free!
 As soon as you learn about Github pages, the word [Jekyll](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/about-github-pages-and-jekyll) becomes familiar to you, which is a static site generator software with built-in support for GitHub Pages and a simplified build process.
 So next I had to learn more about Jekyll.